Ashok0/EnderalVREssentials-Nightly/README.md

 ## Scoped bows
-* For scoped bow aiming to work, open VRIK MCM and disable "Adjust Held Weapons Position"
+* For scoped bow aiming to work, open VRIK MCM and disable "Adjust Held Weapons Position" (This setting has been pre-configured with this Wabbajack release.)
 * You can add scoped bows to your inventory by pressing "~" with Enderal VR active on your Windows desktop and entering one of the following lines:

     * Player.AddItem 1801FE36 1 (Dwarven Sniper)